 model_variable.- degree

 Optional single whole number.
-Polynomial degree.
+Polynomial degree, used by polynomial smoothing methods.

 - breaks